Groups affiliated with us

 Salvation Army units

-Salvation Army guiding members are affiliated with Girlguiding while remaining under the administration of the Salvation Army.
+Salvation Army guiding members are affiliated with Girlguiding while staying under the administration of the Salvation Army.

-Salvation Army guiding members are governed by the policies of Girlguiding and by Orders and Regulations for Leaders of Salvation Army Affiliated Units in the United Kingdom.
+Salvation Army guiding members are governed by Girlguiding's policies, and by Orders and Regulations for Leaders of Salvation Army Affiliated Units in the United Kingdom.

 Area director

 The nomination of an area director for guiding is made by the divisional commander to Territorial Headquarters.
-An area director is responsible, under the divisional youth officer, for the extension and development of guiding throughout the division.
+Under the divisional youth officer, an area director is responsible for the extension and development of guiding throughout the division.

 The area director’s duties are to: